victorcastro/docs/docs/sms/sms-other/sms-other-sinch-campaing-user-guide.md

 [T-Mobile Code of Conduct](downloads\T_Mobile_Code_of_Conduct_V2__9.1.2020.pdf) - T-Mobile Code of Conduct Version 2.0 September 2020.

 [U.S. Cellular Campaign Playbook](downloads\US Cellular Campaign Playbook August 2013.pdf) - U.S. Cellular Campaign Playbook August 2013 Edition.

+[WMC Improved Vetting Form for US Short Code](downloads\WMC Improved Vetting Form for US SC.pdf) - This is used for vetting content providers and is required only for new CPs.

+[Sample Migration Letter Template](downloads\Migration Letter Template.pdf) - Use as a guide for creating a migration letter (only required for MIGRATING codes)